Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 Who can I alienate and annoy today?

-And it's just a constant flow of like outraged feminists and uh the atheists, you know, I had this tweet that did like, I don't know, eight plus million views, where I basically just said, Hey, atheists, why don't you lie?
+You know, I had this tweet that did like, I don't know, eight plus million views where I basically just said, hey, atheists, why don't you lie?

-I mean, religious people have an answer, thou shalt not bear false witness commanded by the Almighty God.
+Thou shalt not bear false witness commanded by the almighty God.

-And uh, atheist, what do what reason do you have?
+And atheists, what reason do you have?

-And you know, all the atheists are like, oh, it's obvious, man.
+And, you know, all the atheists are like, oh, it's obvious, man.

 I get social benefits and I don't like to lie.